 The Jammafier itself only consumes 3.3V, and will not interfere with 5V delivery.

 You need to connect both connectors for the Jammafier to operate properly, and ensure good power delivery to your game.

 DO NOT connect a Jamma game to the Jammafier before verifying your cabinet delivers correct power.
-This can be done connecting the Jammafier to the cabinet and reading out the voltages from the OLED.
+You can do this by connecting the Jammafier to your cabinet with no game, and verify the voltages on the on-screen voltmeter.